 - Great recovery speed

 - Tight line

 - No alignment dots for assembling the rod

 - The handle of the rod is not suitable for people with small hands

 Weight, Line, and Length

-Moving further up, you will see a stripping guide with chromium snake guides.
-Stripping guides help manage powerful blanks provided in the rod, whereas the chromium snake guide helps to maintain coordination between the rod and the line.
+Further along, you’ll find a stripping guide coupled with chromium snake guides.
+Stripping guides aid in managing the powerful blanks integrated into the rod, while the chromium snake guides maintain harmony between the rod and line.

 Versatility and Casting Ability